The Bankrate promise

 According to the Reinsurance Association of America, a trade group for the industry, many of its resources go to “promoting a regulatory environment that ensures the industry remains globally competitive and financially robust.”
 The organization represents members in state, federal and international forums.

-With the aim of ensuring solvency, proper market behavior, fair contract terms, fair rates and effective consumer protections, each state regulates the reinsurance industry across the country.
-By maintaining a solid structure and sound practices, regulators ensure coverage for inevitable losses in their states.
+With the goal of ensuring solvency, proper market behavior, fair contract terms, fair rates and adequate consumer protections, the insurance division of each state is responsible for regulating reinsurance companies incorporated within its borders.
+By maintaining a solid structure and sound practices, state regulators ensure that both policyholders and insurance companies have enough coverage for catastrophic losses.

 Who needs reinsurance?

-Insurers look to reinsurance companies for a number of reasons, including limitation of risk, stabilization of loss, protection around insurance catastrophes and to increase capacity.
-By partnering with a reinsurance company, insurers not only transfer portions of risk but also increase margins through arbitrage and capital management.
+Reinsurance is insurance for insurance companies and is not available to the general public.
+Insurance companies need reinsurance for numerous reasons, including limitation of risk, stabilization of loss, financial protection from catastrophic claims and to increase the company’s growth potential.
+By partnering with a reinsurance company, insurers not only transfer portions of risk but also increase solvency margins through arbitrage and capital management.

 What are the types of reinsurance?

 Reinsurance sometimes involves shared premiums and risks of all policies generated by primary insurers — treaty reinsurance.
-Other times, reinsurance involves only losses above a certain threshold — facultative reinsurance.
+Other times, reinsurance involves only losses above a predetermined threshold — facultative reinsurance.

 Also known as obligatory reinsurance, treaty reinsurance establishes an agreement between the primary insurer and the reinsurance company.
 With treaty reinsurance, primary insurers cede certain risks and reinsurers assume them.
 Treaty reinsurance commonly involves an entire policy grouping like automotive coverage, for instance.